connordbrown/skip-list-project/README.md

 This project is a C++ implementation of a Skip List.

 A Skip List is a specialized form of a Linked List that uses multiple ordered Linked List "levels" to search for, insert, and delete elements.
-The layers enable “skipping” over large sections of the list.
+This is done through each node having multiple forward pointers.
+The levels enable “skipping” over large sections of the list.
 The benefit that comes from such a design is that Skip Lists have an average runtime complexity of O(log n) for all CRUD operations.
 In other words, they have the speed and efficiency of a Binary Search Tree, but the simplicity of a linear List data type.
 They are used in things like calendars, event scheduling, large dictionaries, and stock market tickers.

 For example: